Table of Contents

 For online returns, you will be asked to choose the sections you need to complete, so they will be created for your consumption.

 Most of the time, HMRC will send you a “notice to file a tax return” complete with the forms.
-Otherwise, you need to download
+Otherwise, you need to download them online.

 If your tax affairs are pretty straightforward, HMRC will issue a ‘short tax return’ with only four pages that need to be filled out.
 If you were mistakenly sent a short tax return, then you must ask HMRC for an 8-page full return instead.